Reinforce Lifelong Interaction Value of User-Author Pairs for Large-Scale Recommendation Systems: Related work

 \subsection{Long-Term User Engagement in Recommendation Systems}

 In order to consider the long-term user engagement rather than user's immediate feedback, some research has increasingly focused on the sequential patterns of user behavior by employing temporal models, such as hidden Markov models and recurrent neural networks \cite{rendle2010factorizing,campos2014time,he2016fusing,sahoo2012hidden,tan2016improved,wu2017recurrent}.
 Besides, some research \cite{gauci2018horizon,shani2005mdp,taghipour2007usage} use RL to make a long-term planning.
-However, all the methods are too complex to be applied in practice.
-Zou et al. \cite{zou2019reinforcement} propose a hierarchical LSTM based Q network to model the complex user behavior and design an S-network to simulate the environment avoiding the instability.
-Chen et al. \cite{chen2021values} inspired by exploration research \cite{mnih2016asynchronous,bellemare2016unifying} in RL use a series of exploration methods to improve user experience.
-Wang et al. \cite{wang2022surrogate} carefully design the reward function through data analysis to connect the long-term rewards with immediate feedback.
-While Xue et al. \cite{xue2023prefrec} propose a framework for learning preferences from user historical behavior sequences, specifically using preferences to automatically train a reward function in an end-to-end manner.
-Considering all the above methods' action is to select an item list which may be not practical when the number of item and user is large, Cai et al. \cite{cai2023reinforcing} aim to optimize the weights of each predicted user feedback when ranking items under the long-term rewards with designed heuristic rewards to overcome the latency and sparsity of long-term rewards.
+However, all the methods are too complex to be applied in practice. \cite{zou2019reinforcement} propose a hierarchical LSTM based Q network to model the complex user behavior and design an S-network to simulate the environment avoiding the instability. \cite{chen2021values} inspired by exploration research \cite{mnih2016asynchronous,bellemare2016unifying} in RL use a series of exploration methods to improve user experience. \cite{wang2022surrogate} carefully design the reward function through data analysis to connect the long-term rewards with immediate feedback.
+While \cite{xue2023prefrec} propose a framework for learning preferences from user historical behavior sequences, specifically using preferences to automatically train a reward function in an end-to-end manner.
+Considering all the above methods' action is to select an item list which may be not practical when the number of item and user is large, \cite{cai2023reinforcing} aim to optimize the weights of each predicted user feedback when ranking items under the long-term rewards with designed heuristic rewards to overcome the latency and sparsity of long-term rewards.